mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 For the self service agent quickstart we use three built-in conversational metrics from DeepEval that assess fundamental conversation quality.

+**Standard Metrics Summary:**

+- **Turn Relevancy** - Measures whether assistant responses are relevant to user messages and context
+- **Role Adherence** - Evaluates whether the assistant maintains its defined role throughout the conversation
+- **Conversation Completeness** - Assesses whether the conversation reaches a satisfactory conclusion

+---

 #### Turn Relevancy

 **Purpose**: Measures whether each assistant response is relevant to the user's message and conversation context.